 Why Create Sitemaps and Wireframes Before the Visual Design?

 A well-designed website is a combination of what your best customers are looking for and the information they need to become leads.
 Part of the planning includes designing a relevant user flow and conversion for visitors in different stages of the buying cycle.
+With B2B buying cycles involving multiple decision-makers and spanning several months or more, it’s critically important that each person on the buying committee easily finds the information they seek from your website experience, and that they come away with a positive impression of your company.

 Without proper planning, you’ll lack a well-thought-out plan for how visitors will use your site, what information they’ll need, and your strategy for converting them into leads.